saeyslab/napari-sparrow/README.md

 ### napari
 You can run the plugin by first starting napari, and starting the plugin from napari's menu bar: `napari > Plugins > napari-sparrow`.

 Use the plugin to tune the parameters of sparrow for the different steps of the pipeline.
 Tuning can be done on small crops of the image.
 After every step, a corresponding configuration *.yaml* file will be saved in the output directory chosen by the user.
-We refer to the [hpc](docs/hpc.md) documentation for information on how to use these generated configuration files.
+We refer to the [hpc](docs/hpc.md) documentation for information on how to use these generated configuration files via the CLI.

 ### Jupyter notebooks